aeporreca/funkdigen2/README.md

 > Antonio E. Porreca, Ekaterina Timofeeva, *Polynomial-delay generation of functional digraphs up to isomorphism*, arXiv:2302.13832, 2023, https://doi.org/10.48550/arXiv.2302.13832

-and a more efficient version of the original [`funkdigen`](https://github.com/aeporreca/funkdigen), which is proof-of-concept, straightforward Python implementation of the same algorithms.
+and a more efficient version of the original [`funkdigen`](https://github.com/aeporreca/funkdigen), which is a proof-of-concept, straightforward Python implementation of the same algorithms.

 ## Installation